 He said to hold the handrail and just look at my hand on it, rather than my feet.
 When the time came to leave, it was dark so not quite as obviously ‘I’m launching myself off the side of a building’ and I used his advice.
 I didn’t look out, just at my hand – and it was all fine.

 This is why there is no picture of this set of steps on here – if I’d had to stall long enough to take it, I wasn’t sure I’d be able to get on them – you can however find an image here if you want to check them out.

-Where to sit for the best views from the Helipad Bar KL itself.
+Where to sit for the best views.

 At first, I was congratulating myself on my seat – it was on the right of the bar directly opposite the famous Petrona’s Towers and I couldn’t work out why everyone else had headed to the left.
 Then the sun started to go down – and I realised the left-hand side of the building gets the cool sunset views.
 If you want the best view of the sunset from the helipad bar – with no people in your pictures – head to that side instead.

 Is there actually a bar up there?